vi7/regbroom/README.md

 > Dry run mode is enabled in the default [config_local.yaml](./config_local.yaml) so the command above will not perform any real cleanup.

-TODO: pack the tool as Docker image to avoid preparation steps above altogether

 Configuration
 -------------